-The Board of Directors presently consists of nine members, each of whom have been appointed to one of three Classes with three years terms expiring on a staggered basis.
-The terms of service of the three directors presently serving as the Class II directors expire at the annual meeting to be held on

-June 6, 2002.
-Each of the Class II directors are nominated for re-election to a new term of three years expiring in 2005.
+The Board of Directors presently consists of ten members, each of whom have been appointed to one of three Classes with three-year terms expiring on a staggered basis.
+The terms of service of the three directors presently serving as the Class III directors expire at the annual meeting to be held on June 5, 2003.
+Each of the Class III directors are nominated for re-election to a new term of three years expiring in 2006.